 Reduce your exposure to household dust containing PBDEs by washing hands frequently, dusting with a wet cloth and seeking out furniture made without flame retardants.More tips for avoiding PBDEs >

 Although both penta- and octa-BDEs have been banned in the European Union and have not been produced in the United States since 2004, products containing them remain throughout the world.
 PBDEs are found ubiquitously in the environment and are detected in air, dust, soil and food, as well as in many wildlife species.
-These chemicals have been found in human fat tissue, as well as in blood serum, breast tissue and milk (Costa, 2008; Darnerud, 2001; De Wit, 2002).
-PBDEs cross the placenta, resulting in exposures to developing fetuses (Frederiksen, 2010).
+Although home exposures (as measured by dust levels) have decreased over the past decade, levels remain high enough to remain a serious health concern (Dobson, 2012).

 Very few data directly address the possible effects of PBDEs on breast cancer risk.
-However, at least some PBDEs have been shown to be as effective as many of the other endocrine-disrupting compounds in promoting estrogen-like proliferation of human breast cancer cells in vitro (Meerts, 2001).
-More recent data on human breast tumor cells (MCF-7 cells) indicate that penta-BDE enhances tumor-cell proliferation through estrogen-like effects on cell pathways that interrupt programmed cell death, or apoptosis (Yu, 2009).
+One case-control study found no relationship between breast fat PBDE levels and breast cancer risk, but the sample was small and the chemical analysis was done around the time of diagnosis of breast cancer in the women who developed the disease (Hurley, 2011).
+However, at least some PBDEs have been shown to be as effective as many of the other endocrine-disrupting compounds in promoting estrogenic-like proliferation of human breast cancer cells in vitro (Meerts, 2001).
+More recent data on human breast tumor cells (MCF-7 cells)indicate that penta-BDE enhances tumor-cell proliferation through estrogen-like effects on cell pathways that interrupt programmed cell death, or apoptosis (Yu, 2009).
 The cell-proliferative and anti-apoptotic effects of PBDEs are additive with those of natural estradiol (Kwiecinska, 2011) and counteract the anti-cancer effects of Tamoxifen in cultured breast cancer cells (Li, 2012).
 Given the extensive overlap and interaction of estrogen-mediated and thyroid-mediated responses in the regulation of breast cancer (Davis, 2009), PBDEs will be a class of chemicals of continued concern for scientists interested in understanding environmental links to breast cancer (Birnbaum, 2009).

 *For chemicals that have been shown to be carcinogens, we provide classifications from two authoritative bodies: the International Agency for Research on Cancer (IARC, an international body) and the National Toxicology Program (NTP, a division of the U.S. Department of Health and Human Services).
 We have categorized endocrine-disrupting compounds where the body of peer-reviewed research indicates a strong foundation for doing so.